-It is established that a single hidden layer is sufficient to learn any continuous function to a desired accuracy, given that the number of hidden neurons is sufficient [2].
-Fig. 12 shows an arbitrary structure of a Multi Layer Perceptron (MLP) network for location estimation.
+It is established that a single hidden layer is sufficient to learn any continuous function to a desired accuracy, given that the number of hidden neurons is sufficient [16].
+Fig. 12 shows an arbitrary structure of an MLP network for location estimation.
 Network takes individual components of the RSS vector as input and produces an estimate of most likely location of the device which is reporting these RSS values.

-Several multi layer perceptron networks were trained with different parameters such as hidden layer neurons, learning function, transfer functions and training epochs.
-Training results of only best performing networks for Site 1 location system are represented in Table 7 and Table 8 shows training results of for site 2.
-Detailed discussion of the effects of different parameters on location estimation performance is given in [30].
+Several MLP networks were trained with different parameters such as hidden layer neurons, learning function, transfer functions and training epochs.
+Training results of only the best performing networks for site 1 location system are represented in Table 7 and Table 8 shows training results for site 2.
+Detailed discussion of the effects of different parameters on location estimation performance is given in [1].